Updated July 15, 2016

 We look into opportunities no matter how crazy they seem.
 It never hurts to investigate.
 After all, until we sign on the dotted line, nothing is set in stone and anything is possible.
 Instead of “Oh, that would never work for us!” we think, “Is there any way that could work for us?”
 Most of the time they don’t pan out, but before we write something off, we exhaust all the potential.

-It’s entirely possible we’ll live the rest of our lives right where we are and that would be just fine.
-We can make plans and plans are good, but we don’t want to be so focused on our goals and plans that we miss out on unexpected ways God might be whispering.
+It’s entirely possible we’ll live the rest of our lives right where we are and that would be fine.
+We can make plans and plans are good, but we don’t want to be so focused on our goals and plans that we miss out on unexpected whispers of God.
 We want to live on our toes, ready to change course at any time.